 Defending Pharmacies in PBM Audits

-Unfortunately, Pharmacy Benefit Manager (“PBM”) audits of pharmacies is a major profit center for PBMs.
+Pharmacy Benefit Manager (“PBM”) audits of pharmacies are a major profit center for PBMs.
 For over two decades, Frier Levitt has been fighting Pharmacy Benefit Managers (“PBMs”) on behalf of pharmacies, state and national pharmacy associations, and physician dispensers and has achieved immense success in retrieving and/or saving millions of dollars against PBM audits before all major PBM companies.
 We have handled a multitude of legal matters before major PBMs – including the big three (CVS Caremark, Express Scripts, and OptumRx) – during the pre-litigation dispute resolution procedure and in arbitration/litigation proceedings following the PBM audit.
 We have seen first-hand how onerous a PBM audit can be to you and your pharmacy.

 PBMs routinely conduct audits, whether it be on-site or desk-top audits, on the member pharmacies.
 By and through such audits, PBMs are supposed to monitor pharmacies’ performance and to capture improper payments made to the pharmacies.
 However, PBMs often go beyond the intent of the audit and utilize audit as a source of revenue for themselves at the expense of independent pharmacies, plan sponsor, taxpayers, and most importantly, patients.
 PBMs clawback the entire amount of reimbursement on claims that were already dispensed by pharmacies.
 This not only causes significant financial harm, but also disrupts the pharmacy’s day-to-day business.
 PBMs have increasingly hired third party companies – such as SCIO, Xerox, Conduent or others – to conduct pharmacy audits.
 Many times, these companies are compensated based on the amount of money they recoup on behalf of the PBM (thus, they are incentivized to find as many discrepancies as possible).
 They are given very little training and certainly are not made aware of applicable audit laws.
 Perhaps worst of all, these third party auditors can be exceedingly difficult to contact, creating challenges for pharmacies when responding to complex audits.
 Pharmacies should emphatically contest audit discrepancies and demand transparency from PBMs especially when the pharmacy provided sufficient documentation to overturn the discrepancies.
 We have an army of lawyers including clinician-attorneys prepared to take an aggressive approach to fight for your rights following the audit and in arbitration/litigation.
 Unlike other firms and consultants, Frier Levitt has absolutely zero conflicts when it comes to fighting PBM audits.